-The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015.
-In 2015, the expectation of disabled mortality was changed to the RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2015.
-Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience.
-In 2015, assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.
-Finally, the price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75%, respectively, in 2015.
-Differences between projected and actual earnings on person plan investments are amortized over a closed period of 5 years.
+- (i) The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015. - (ii) The expectation of disabled mortality was changed to the RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2015. - (iii) Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to reflect actual experience more closely. - (iv) Assumed rates of salary increase were adjusted to reflect actual and anticipated experience more closely. - (v) The price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75%, respectively. - (vi) Differences between projected and actual earnings on person plan investments are amortized over a closed period of 5 years.

-Mississippi Gulf Coast Community College Required Supplementary Information Schedule of the College's Proportionate Share of the Net OPEB Liability Five Years Ended June 30, 2022
+Mississippi Gulf Coast Community College Required Supplementary Information Schedule of the College's Proportionate Share of the Net OPEB Liability Five Years Ended June 30, 2023